non-governmental organizations

 diagnosis

-Data collection using drones, satellites, and on the field analyses, enables us to analyze the area to be reforested.
+Data collection using drones, satellite imagery, and field analyses enables a rigorous assessment of the area to be restored.

 02